mohamuhsin/elegant-context/README.md

 # Elegant Context

-This project demonstrates the problem of <b>PROP DRILLING</b> in React and how to solve it.l
+This project demonstrates the problem of <b>PROP DRILLING</b> in React and how to solve it.